-2017 POLIN Award
+2018 POLIN Award

-In November, the POLIN Award gala will be held for the third time.
+In December, the POLIN Award gala will be held for the fourth time.
 The Award will be handed in to an individual, an organisation or an institution engaged in preserving the memory of the history of Polish Jews.
 We are awaiting submissions of nominees until 12 September.
 The laureate will be presented with a statuette—a sculpture by Barbara Falender and a financial prize of 10,000 Polish zlotys.

 Since 2015 - the first anniversary of the opening of the core exhibition titled 1000-Year History of the Polish Jews - the POLIN Award has been granted to individuals or organisations who preserve the memory of the history of Polish Jews and contribute to building a better future, mutual understanding and respect between Poles and Jews.

 "We grant the Award to people, organisations and institutions that, in the past few years, contributed to both the revival of the memory of the history of Polish Jews, and to building mutual understanding and respect between Poles and Jews.
 We are aware that there are many such initiatives, both in big cities and in small towns.
-People who devote their time and energy to these initiatives deserve a distinction, and our gratitude,"” says Professor Dariusz Stola, Director of POLIN Museum of the History of Polish Jews.
+People who devote their time and energy to these initiatives deserve a distinction, and our gratitude," says Professor Dariusz Stola, Director of POLIN Museum of the History of Polish Jews.

 Tomasz Pietrasiewicz, founder and director of the "Brama Grodzka—Teatr NN" foundation in Lublin was POLIN Award’s first ever laureate.
 His foundation has been involved in a number of educational and artistic projects dedicated to the heritage of Lublin Jewry since 1998.

-Last year, during the second edition, the POLIN Award was granted to Jacek Koszczan, founder and chairman of ‘Sztetl Dukla - Association for the Preservation of the Heritage of Jews from the Dukla Region.’
+During the second edition, the POLIN Award was granted to Jacek Koszczan, founder and chairman of ‘Sztetl Dukla - Association for the Preservation of the Heritage of Jews from the Dukla Region.’
 The Award jury decided to honour two more people.
 Honourable Mentions were presented to Robert Augustyniak, a prime-mover behind actions aimed at restoring the memory of the Jewish community from Grodzisk Mazowiecki, and Mirosław Skrzypczyk, teacher and animator of culture who is active in the field of preservation of the Jewish heritage in Lelów and Szczekociny.
 The Special Prize went to Jan Jagielski of the Jewish Historical Institute, to honour him for his lifetime achievement.